Stefouch/sebedius-yearzero-discord-bot/README.md

 #### Pushing

-To push the roll, click the 🔄 reaction icon under the message.
+To push the roll (re-roll), click the 🔄 reaction icon under the message.
 The push option for the dice pool roll is available for 2 minutes.
 Only the user who initially rolled the dice can push them.
 To clear the reaction menu, click the ❌ reaction icon.

-Coriolis has more push options: 🙏 (Praying the Icons, +1D) and 🕌 (in a chapel, +2D).
+Coriolis has more push options: 🙏 (Praying the Icons ahead of time, +1D) and 🕌 (in a chapel, +2D).

 ### **CRIT** command